 - Collaborated with Django-based reporting teams to generate customizable executive reports.

-Data Engineers add value by providing expert insight into busines, processes, operations, or trends in a way that is easy for internal and external stakeholders to understand.
-The information you include in this section needs to informative, relevant, and accurate.
+Data Engineers add value by providing expert insight into businesses, processes, operations, or trends in a way that is easy for internal and external stakeholders to understand.
+The information you include in this section needs to be informative, relevant, and accurate.
 You may be tempted to avoid on this section because you are struggling to formulate accomplishment statements.
 Below we have provided a few examples to assist you: